GRAINS-Soybeans firm on exports, mixed harvest results

 "Russia and Ukraine have good crops," said Jeff French, owner of Ag Hedgers.
 "It's the reliability of actually being able to export it."

-(Reporting by Christopher Walljasper; Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Andrea Ricci)
+(Reporting by Christopher Walljasper; Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Marguerita Choy)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))